reazen/relude-reason-react/README.md

 ## Documentation

-### `ReludeReact.useReducer`
+### `ReludeReact.Reducer.useReducer`

-The `ReludeReact.Reducer` was inspired by the original/pre-hooks [ReasonReact record API](https://reasonml.github.io/reason-react/docs/fr/jsx-2), and the hooks-based [reason-react-update](https://github.com/bloodyowl/reason-react-update) libray by [Matthias Le Brun (bloodyowl)](https://github.com/bloodyowl).
+The `ReludeReact.Reducer.useReducer` was inspired by the original/pre-hooks [ReasonReact record API](https://reasonml.github.io/reason-react/docs/fr/jsx-2), and the hooks-based [reason-react-update](https://github.com/bloodyowl/reason-react-update) libray by [Matthias Le Brun (bloodyowl)](https://github.com/bloodyowl).

-`ReludeReact.useReducer` is similar to the [React `useReducer` hook](https://reactjs.org/docs/hooks-reference.html#usereducer) with the key difference that the React `useReducer` only allows you to change the state, whereas the `ReludeReact.useReducer` allows you to both change the state, and to safely emit side effects or `Relude.IO`-based actions, which can result in the emission of further actions.
+`ReludeReact.Reducer.useReducer` is similar to the [React `useReducer` hook](https://reactjs.org/docs/hooks-reference.html#usereducer) with the key difference that the React `useReducer` only allows you to change the state, whereas the `ReludeReact.Reducer.useReducer` allows you to both change the state, and to safely emit side effects or `Relude.IO`-based actions, which can result in the emission of further actions.

-To use the `ReludeReact.useReducer` hook, you must provide a reducer function of the following type:
+To use the `ReludeReact.Reducer.useReducer` hook, you must provide a reducer function of the following type:

 ```reason
 type reducer('action, 'state) = ('action, 'state) => update('action, 'state);